aws-cloudformation/aws-guard-rules-registry/docs/GUARD_RULE_SETS_DEV_GUIDE.md

 ## Rule Set Mapping Files

-The `mappings` directory holds rule set documents that describe control mappings between a standard or framework and rules in the registry.
-All Guard Map files are prefixed with `rule_set_` and are built whenever a merge to the main branch happens.
+The `mappings` directory holds rule set json files that describe control mappings between a standard or framework and rules in the registry. **All Guard Map files are required to be prefixed with `rule_set_` and are built whenever a merge to the main branch happens.**

 | **Attribute** | **Description** |
 | ------------: | --------------- |